"It's too heavy..."

-Be sure to check the airline’s website before packing to avoid bad surprises at the airport.
+Be sure to check the airline’s website before packing to avoid bad surprises at the airport if you want to go through security quickly.
 First, remove all liquids above 100 ml (or freeze them so that they can pass through security).
 Then, although it seems obvious, don’t even think about bringing your favorite Swiss-army knife: no matter the emotional attachment, the security agents will take it from you.
 The same goes for all dangerous items.

 Here’s an infographic with packing tips from the TSA:

 First off, I assume that if you’re traveling with only a backpack, you’re planning on moving around, not just stay at the same place for a week or more (in other words, you're a traveler, not a tourist).

 In that case, comfort trumps style, especially when it comes to shoes.
 Wear your comfy (and usually larger) shoes and pack regular ones if you insist on bringing a nice pair along.

 Back to basics: ABC

 This catchy and easy-to-remember acronym one stands for:

 As a general rule, keep all the items that you will need at the airport within reach.
 That goes for your travel documents as well as your electronic devices, which will have to be taken out for the security check.
 You can also check out these airport tips to make your trip easier.

 It might not seem like much but it can make a huge difference in terms of comfort.
 If you neglect balance, although you might not realize it right away, your back will hurt when you take your backpack off.